vifreefly/kimuraframework/README.md

 ```
 It works using [Ansible](https://github.com/ansible/ansible) so you need to install it first: `$ sudo apt install ansible`.
 You can check using playbooks [here](lib/kimurai/automation).

-If you chose automatic installation, you can skip following and go to "Getting To Know" part.
+If you chose automatic installation, you can skip the rest of this section and go to ["Getting to Know"](#getting-to-know) part.
 In case if you want to install everything manually:

 ```bash
 # Install basic tools